KQBT: HD Radio

-On September 7, 2017, KQBT HD2 launched a new urban adult contemporary format as 104.5 Kiss FM, simulcasting on the leased translator 104.5 K283CH (which was previously fed by sister station KTBZ-FM HD2's regional Mexican format).
-The station primarily competes with KMJQ.
+On September 7, 2017, KQBT-HD2 launched a new urban adult contemporary format as 104.5 Kiss FM, simulcasting on the leased translator 104.5 K283CH (which was previously fed by sister station KTBZ-FM HD2's regional Mexican format).
+The station primarily competed with KMJQ.

 On February 18, 2019, the analog simulcast of Kiss FM ended after iHeartMedia's lease of the translator expired.
 The station continued to operate on KQBT as Kiss 93.7 HD2.
 On June 26, 2019, KQBT-HD2 flipped to iHeart's "Pride Radio" format of Top 40/Dance music targeting the LGBTQ community.
 This marks the second such format to air in Houston, the other being Entercom's "Channel Q" network airing on KKHH-HD2.